 Movements that are instinctive to babies are critical to proper development and to learning

 Babies are born with a full complement of neurons which are ready for stimulation.
-Stimulation results in the creation of neural networks of connection throughout the brain.
+Stimulation results in creating neural networks of connection throughout the brain.
 The basic building blocks needed for proper development of the brain include: Good nutrition, oxygen supply, sensory stimulation, and freedom of movement.

-A baby comes pre-programmed to ask for all the stimulation and care he or she needs.
-He cries when he’s hungry or needs attention and moves instinctively in ways that stimulate communication between regions in the brain.
+A baby comes pre-programmed to ask for all the stimulation and care they need.
+They cry when they are hungry or need attention and move instinctively in ways that stimulate communication between regions in the brain.
 Because babies come pre-programmed to do what they need to develop properly, all that remains is for us to provide the environment for them to do what comes instinctively to them.
 These are examples of movements that are very effective for brain and body development: